BerkIGuler/Assessment-Framework/README.md

 2. load packages given in requirements.txt file
 3. Run shell script make_dataset.sh by modifying source and target folders as you need.

-# Running the Assessment Framework
-1. Clone xxxxxx
-2. load packages given in requirements.txt file
-3. Refer to run.py for examples of use of statistics class.